 Hair Transplant Denver

 Hair loss is more common than you may think: according to the American Academy of Dermatology, approximately 80 million men and women in the U.S. suffer from some sort of hair loss.
-If you are one of them, and you are interested in a safe and effective hair restoration system, consider NeoGraft, a hair transplant treatment, available with Dr. Michael McCracken and his team at McCracken Eye and Face Institute, located in Boulder and Parker, CO.
+If you are one of them, and you are interested in a safe and effective hair restoration system, consider NeoGraft, a hair transplant treatment, available with Dr. Michael McCracken and his team at McCracken Eye and Face Institute.
 You deserve to have a full head of natural-looking hair and the confidence that comes from that.

 How does it work?

 NeoGraft is one of the most exciting (and affordable) advances in hair transplant technology.
 Unlike traditional hair transplant procedures, which required scalpels, stitches and staples, NeoGraft is gentle and minimally invasive.
 Patients can achieve noticeable results with little to no pain or discomfort and minimal recovery time.
 Most people are able to return to work and the rest of their daily activities within a few days.